benroberts999/updatePRN_SVN/README.md

 Also, there are a couple of days where OA says a Rb clock was being used, but I think it was actually a Cs clock.

+e.g., SVN 40 is marked 'CB' for a few days in 2011, I think it's Cs.
+Also, there are a few assignments that I think are incorrect.
+This assumption is based on two facts, 1) that there is no gap in the clock data when the OAs says the clock was swapped (which is impossible), and the Allan Variance, histogram etc. (calculated by me) indicates this should be a Cs clock (OA has Rb).
+The lines in question are:

+  * 2005-12-01   2005-12-18   39   09   IIA   A-1   Cs   !!!OA has rb (*1)
+  * 2005-12-21   2007-10-29   39   09   IIA   A-1   Cs   !!!OA has rb (*2)